ngeiswei/moses-pln-example/README.md

 # MOSES PLN synergy demo

-Simple demo showing how PLN reasoning can be used to overcome the uncertainties resulting from the low number of samples used during learning.
+Simple demo showing how PLN reasoning can be used to overcome the uncertainties resulting from the low number of samples during learning.

 ## Run MOSES with the following command